 Exemptions and Reliefs

 There are several exemptions and reliefs available that can reduce the inheritance tax liability.
-These include:
+The most important include:

-- Agricultural Property Relief: This relief can exempt agricultural property from inheritance tax, provided certain conditions are met, such as the property being used for agricultural purposes.
+- Agricultural Property Relief (APR): This relief can exempt agricultural property from IHT, provided certain conditions are met, such as the property being used for agricultural purposes.
+However, from April 2026, APR is being capped at 100% relief on the first £1 million of combined agricultural and business property, with 50% relief on the excess.

-- Business Property Relief: Business assets, including shares in unlisted companies, can qualify for business property relief, potentially reducing the inheritance tax burden.
+- Business Property Relief (BPR): Business assets, including shares in unlisted companies, can qualify for BPR, potentially reducing the IHT burden significantly.
+The same April 2026 cap applies to BPR.

-- Gifts to Charities: Gifts to registered charities are exempt from inheritance tax, and can also reduce the rate of inheritance tax on the rest of the estate.
+- Gifts to Charities: Gifts to registered charities are exempt from IHT and can also reduce the rate on the remaining estate to 36% if they account for at least 10% of the net estate.

 Understanding these exemptions and reliefs is key to effective estate planning.
 For a detailed comparison of inheritance tax across different countries, you can visit this resource to gain insights into how the UK’s system compares internationally.